Andrettin/Wyrmsun/readme.txt

 - 2.3.1
 -----------------------------------------------------------------------

+* Abilities
+- Dwarven Witnesses can now learn Healing when leveling up.

 * Buildings
 - Fixed issue which caused buying potions from temples to be queued while a priest was being trained, instead of happening immediately.
 - Added Goblin Dock (graphics by Jinn).